New York eases COVID-19 rules, Massachusetts to drop school mask mandate | Health

 New York eases COVID-19 rules, Massachusetts to drop school mask mandate

 "We're not done, but this is trending in a very, very good direction."
-In New York City, the nation's most populous city, a requirement that people show proof of vaccination to enter restaurants, gyms, theaters and other indoor places will remain in effect for the time being, the office of Mayor Eric Adams said.
+In New York City, the United States' most populous city, a requirement that people show proof of vaccination to enter restaurants, gyms, theaters and other indoor places will remain in effect for the time being, the office of Democratic Mayor Eric Adams said.
 In Massachusetts, students, teachers and staff will no longer be required to wear masks in schools after Feb.
-28, Governor Charlie Baker said at a news briefing on Wednesday.
+28, Governor Charlie Baker told a news briefing on Wednesday.

 In Massachusetts, students, teachers and staff will no longer be required to wear masks in schools after Feb.
-28, Governor Charlie Baker said at a news briefing on Wednesday.
-Baker, a Republican, said Massachusetts had "far more tools available to us to deal with the pandemic than we had at the beginning," noting that children are unlikely to get seriously ill from COVID-19 and that his state has the nation's second highest child vaccination rate.
+28, Governor Charlie Baker told a news briefing on Wednesday.
+Baker, a Republican, said Massachusetts had "far more tools available to us to deal with the pandemic than we had at the beginning," noting that children are unlikely to become seriously ill from COVID-19 and that his state has the country's second highest child vaccination rate.

 New York state officials will decide whether to keep the state's school mask mandate in place during the first week of March, after students return from midwinter break.
 That decision will take into consideration case numbers, positivity rates and other factors, Hochul said.
 Mask mandates will remain in effect in state-regulated healthcare and correctional facilities, according to Hochul.